How to Give Your AI Coding Assistant Access to Your Webhooks via MCP

 "Authentication required" error

-Your API key is missing or invalid.
-Double-check that it starts with hklst_ and that the Authorization header is formatted as Bearer hklst_... with a space after "Bearer".
-Generate a fresh key from Organization Settings if needed.
+On a legacy API key: the key is missing or invalid.
+Double-check that it starts with hklst_ and that the Authorization header is formatted as Bearer hklst_...with a space after "Bearer".
+Generate a fresh key from Organization Settings if needed—or take the hint and switch to OAuth.

 Server not showing up in your assistant